Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Paddle.md

 ### Scenario: Display the paddle on game board

-  Given - An active device with game installed in it
+  Given - An active device with game installed in it and user is signed in

   When - The game board is displayed